 Each year, prior to the lottery, the school will determine the number of spaces available by grade level.
 Community Day Charter Public School lotteries are open to the public and conducted yearly by March 15.
 The application deadline will not be earlier than January 1.
 The lottery is conducted publicly at 190 Hampshire Street in Lawrence, MA.
 Reasonable public notice is given at least one week prior to each enrollment lottery.
-Children are entered into the lottery by the submitted online application by their parent or legal guardian.
+Children are entered into the lottery by the submitted online application by their parent or legal parent.
 The application must be submitted by the application deadline, which is before the lottery and published on the application and in other advertisements.
 By submitting this online application, parents/legal guardians are confirming that all of the information provided is true to the best of their knowledge and understand that admission may be revoked if information provided is inaccurate.
 This policy will be provided in the parent/guardian's native language.
-Applications will not be accepted after the application deadline and it is the responsibility of the parent/guardian to ensure that all applications are submitted correctly.
+Applications will not be accepted after the application deadline.